platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 So computational models are plenty and omnipresent in our field.
 But despite their undoubted value, they have been criticised as "unscientific", as they often escape a strict requirement of falsifiability: the code may be verifiable only within certain accuracy ranges but not universally; the model may be validated only in site-specific application but not universally [@Refsgaard2004].
 So all we can do is to provide at best verified and validated models, and Good Modelling Practices (GMP) aim at ensuring this.
 Examples of such practices often named are: a clear purpose, a thorough domain understanding, going from simple to complex, ensuring reproducibility, exploring sensitivities and validation with good quality data [e.g., @Crout2008].
 The first reference to this may have been by @Smagorinsky1982, who claimed that "under any cirumstance, good modeling practice demands an awareness of the sensitivity [] to parametrization" (p.16).
 From here on, GMP were elaborated and became widespread in the field of hydrology, with the first handbook on the topic by @VanWaveren1999; it has since been applied to all areas of socio-environmental sciences and has been adopted in community standards such as the Overview, Design, Detail (ODD) documentation protocol and its derivatives [@Grimm2006;@Grimm2010;@Grimm2020].

-Good Modeling Practices appear as five phases in the model life cycle [@Jakeman2024; their table 1]: (1) Problem scoping and (2) conceptualization, (3) Model formulation and evaluation, (4) application, and (5) perpetuation, and the reiteration of these phases.
+Good Modeling Practices appear as five phases in the model life cycle [Table 1 of @Jakeman2024]: (1) Problem scoping and (2) conceptualization, (3) Model formulation and evaluation, (4) application, and (5) perpetuation, and the reiteration of these phases.
 Good Modelling Software Practices (GMSP) are prominent in phases 3--5, and are thus subsumed under GMP.
 But where GMP is concerned with the reliability and validity of a model --- possibly foremost its purpose, scope and assumptions [@Wang2023] --- GMSP is concerned with the quality and reliability of a model's software implementation and beyond: a good quality model software is not restricted to good computer code, but can also aid to support iterations through the model life cycle and help to follow Good Scientific Practice [@DFG2022].

 Other scientific and technical fields where software plays a major role developed the concept of Good Software Practice, which can be traced back to the origins of the Unix systems, which has at its core not a monolithic but highly granular structure of many little programs that "do one thing only, and do it well" [@Ritchie1974].
 These little tools should allow to develop new software in a better way, argued @Kernighan1976, for example by following the DRY principle: "Do not repeat yourself", and to KISS --- "keep it simple, stupid!" [@Stroop1960;@Raymond2003].
 Cotemporaneously the Free Software movement emerged to emancipate software from the ownership of companies and consider it a public good, which can be (1) run for any purpose, (2) studied and modified, (3) distributed, and (4) modified and distributed [@Stallman1983;@Stallman1996], and with it the practices to ensure these freedoms in Open Source software.
 Educating about good practices became central in projects such as the Software Carpentry [@Wilson2016], highlighting the utility of live coding, pair programming and "open everything".